seperman/deepdiff/docs/optimizations.rst

 :ref:`cutoff_intersection_for_pairs_label` which is only used when ignore_order=True can have a huge affect on the granularity of the results and the performance.
 A value of zero essentially stops DeepDiff from doing passes while a value of 1 forced DeepDiff to do passes on iterables even when they are very different.
 Running passes is an expensive operation.

+As an example of how much this parameter can affect the results in deeply nested objects, please take a look at :ref:`distance_and_diff_granularity_label`.

 .. _cache_purge_level:

 Cache Purge Level